IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/donut-chart.md

 - It would be easier for the viewer to perceive the value difference in a [Bar](bar-chart.md) chart.
 - You have negative data, as this can not be represented in a donut chart.

-## $PlatformShort$ Donut Chart - Slice Selection
+## $Platform$ Donut Chart - Slice Selection

-The $PlatformShort$ Donut Chart has the ability to select slices on click.
+The $Platform$ Donut Chart has the ability to select slices on click.
 Optionally, you may apply a single custom visual style to the selected slices.
 The `SliceClick` event is raised when the user clicks on a slice.
 Enabling slice selection allows you to modify the slice's selection upon click.
 The following sample demonstrates how to enable slice selection and set the selected slice color to gray.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/doughnut-chart-selection"
-           alt="$PlatformShort$ Donut Slice Selection" >
+           alt="$Platform$ Donut Slice Selection" >
 </code-view>

 <div class="divider--half"></div>

-## $PlatformShort$ Donut Chart - Multiple Rings
+## $Platform$ Donut Chart - Multiple Rings

-It is possible to have a multiple ring display in the $PlatformShort$ Donut Chart, with each of the rings capable of being bound to a different data item, or they can share a common data source.
+It is possible to have a multiple ring display in the $Platform$ Donut Chart, with each of the rings capable of being bound to a different data item, or they can share a common data source.
 This can be helpful if you need to display your data as tiers that have an underlying common category, such as the season to month data display below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/doughnut-chart-rings"
-           alt="$PlatformShort$ Doughnut Multiple Rings" >
+           alt="$Platform$ Doughnut Multiple Rings" >
 </code-view>

 <div class="divider--half"></div>